tetiana-kolmychek/awesome-config/README.md

 If it works for me, it does not mean, that it will work for you. ;)

-## Themes

-This configuration does not ship any themes, but you can grab one from some of these places:

-  * [Autumn Forest][autumn-forest]

 ## License

 This config is based on original Awesome 4.x configuration.